The Morehead-Cain Scholarship application is live! Now what?

 Hooray!
-The 2018–2019 Morehead-Cain application went live just a couple of days ago!
+The Morehead-Cain application went live last week!
 It’s time to dig down and start filling out your application for the nation’s first merit scholarship (founded at its first public university!).

 - What should my first steps be?